Recreational Water Illnesses (RWIs)

-Symptoms of a diarrheal RWI can include diarrhea (sometimes bloody), vomiting, stomach cramps, loss of appetite, weight loss, and fever.
-Other RWIs can cause skin, ear, eye, and respiratory symptoms.
+The most common symptoms of RWIs include diarrhea (sometimes bloody), vomiting, stomach cramps, loss of appetite, weight loss, and fever.
+Other RWIs can cause skin, ear, eye, respiratory, or neurologic symptoms.

-- Change diapers in changing rooms, not poolside or on the beach.
-Wash your hands after changing diapers.
+- Change diapers frequently and away from the water.
+Wash your hands and the child’s hands after changing diapers.